 Neighbours speak of shock after two women found dead in house

-Staffordshire Police have arrested a man in connection with the discovery at a property in Park Lane in Cheadle.
+Staffordshire Police have arrested a man in connection with the discovery at a property in Park Lane, Cheadle.

 People living in a quiet street have described their shock after two women were found dead in a detached house.

-A 68-year-old man has been arrested on suspicion of two counts of murder after officers were called to a property on Park Lane, Cheadle, Staffordshire Police said.
+A 68-year-old man was arrested on suspicion of two counts of murder after officers were called to a property on Park Lane, Cheadle, on Sunday afternoon, Staffordshire Police said.

+But detectives said on Monday they are “keeping an open mind regarding the circumstances leading up to the women’s deaths”.

+The force said the women who died were aged 63 and 91.

 People living in the lane, which leads out to the Staffordshire countryside, said they were alerted on Sunday afternoon by the sound of the air ambulance before the street filled with emergency vehicles.